zpainter/iassist/content/about/regional-report-2007-2008-united-states.md

 Alliance](http://www.ddialliance.org/).
 The Committee produced 4
 versions of the DDI 3.0 Candidate review, and the final 3.0 version which was accepted for publication in April.
-Wendy wrote the draft version of *DDI Technical Specification Part II: User\'s Guide for Candidate Review* and updated both *Part I: Overview* and *Part II: User Guide* for the final version.
+Wendy wrote the draft version of *DDI Technical Specification Part II: User's Guide for Candidate Review* and updated both *Part I: Overview* and *Part II: User Guide* for the final version.
 With Arofan Gregory (Aeon Consulting) and Joachim Wackero (GESIS-ZUMA), she created and presented a DDI 3.0 workshop for technical implementers and production staff at GESIS-ZUMA.

-I\'m sorry to close this report on a sad note: IASSIST member Jim Ovitt, Government Data Librarian at the University of North Carolina, passed away on April 20 at age 51.
+I'm sorry to close this report on a sad note: IASSIST member Jim Ovitt, Government Data Librarian at the University of North Carolina, passed away on April 20 at age 51.
 Before entering the field of library science, he spent nearly 20 years in the media industry in New York as a